 Watering: Watering is critical during periods of dry weather.
-Apply 1 - 11⁄2 inches of water per week, preferably in one or two applications and not broken down to short intervals each or every other day.
-(For more specific watering directions, take a look at our watering handout "Watering the Right Way".
+Apply $1 - 1\frac{1}{2}$ inches of water per week, preferably in one or two applications and not broken down to short intervals each or every other day.
+For more specific watering directions, refer to our handout "Watering the Right Way".